"I’m too old."

 Once you’ve identified people to follow, read books by them or about them.
 Find out how they achieved their success and what they had to overcome.
 Track down inspirational quotes and images and put them where you’ll regularly see them.
 There’s plenty of general inspiration stuff out there on the web, but what you’re looking for is something specifically tailored to the limiting beliefs you’re grappling with and the empowering beliefs you’re trying to solidify.

 We’ve covered a lot of ground in this tutorial.
 We started by looking at what self-limiting beliefs are and how they’re formed.
-Then we looked at some common self-limiting beliefs examples and how they can affect you in the business world.
+Then we looked at some common examples of self-limiting beliefs and how they can affect you in the business world.

 After that, we got into the nitty-gritty of how to identify and overcome your limiting beliefs.
 We looked at some specific techniques and exercises you can use to help you get to the root of these beliefs and replace them with new, more empowering beliefs.